 1. Use a Centrifugal Pump

 Today, centrifugal pumps from brands such as Jabsco/Rule, Johnson and SHURflo are about the only types you’ll find in new saltwater fishing boats.
 That’s because these pumps introduce water more gently and naturally than do displacement or diaphragm pumps, which jet or pulsate in a manner that seems to have an unsettling effect on live bait.
 Also, most centrifugal pumps are quieter, some almost silent when running, which I appreciate during a long day on the water.
+When planning a new livewell pump installation, consider a centrifugal pump.

 2. Choose the Correct Capacity